MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 3. Under **Manage**, select **Enterprise Applications**.

-4. Search for the audience insights first party application ID `0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff` or the name `Dynamics 365 Customer Insights`.
+4. Search for the audience insights first party application ID `0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff` or the name `Dynamics 365 AI for Customer Insights`.

 5. If you find a matching record, it means that the service principal for audience insights exists.
 You don't need to create it again.